Food Engineering Colleges and Degree Programs: How to Choose

 Bachelor of Science in Food Engineering

 The BLS has reported that a bachelor's degree in an engineering specialty, such as food engineering, is the minimum educational requirement for many applied food science careers.
-Students in these degree programs may be required to take introductory courses, such as chemistry, math and physics, before taking more specialized courses, such as microbiology and organic chemistry.
+Students in these degree programs may be required to take introductory courses as well as more specialized courses, such as:

 Bachelor of Science in Food Science and Technology

 Food science and technology programs blend lab-intensive training with didactic coursework.
 Some course topics include: